Hanoi

 Photo: wikimedia.org

-Situated in the heart of the Citadel, Kinh Thien Palace is the central relic in the complex.
-It was built in 1428 and used a place to celebrate imperial ceremonies and major national affairs.
+Kinh Thien Palace is the central relic in the complex.
+They built palace from 1428, used as a place to celebrate imperial ceremonies and major national affairs.
 The palace’s foundation is 57 meters long, 41.5 meters wide, 2.3 meters high.
-Despite being a culturally significant relic, the only remains of Kinh Thien Palace to the present day are the steps.
 You will find the sophisticated dragon statues carved on green stones along the stairs.

 3. Doan Mon (South Gate)